CumulusNetworks/docs/content/nvidia-air/Quick-Start.md

 ### Share Simulations

-Sharing a simulation allows other users to view and interact with a simulation.
+Sharing a simulation allows other users to view and interact with it.
 When sharing a simulation, you can choose to give users read-only access, which means they cannot modify the simulation (for example, by deleting it or assigning it to an organization).
 Users with read-only access have access to node consoles, where they can run commands to modify the simulation.
 To share a simulation with a group of users, see [Organizations](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations).

 To share a simulation:

 1. Click the {{<img src="/images/guides/nvidia-air/ManageUsersButton.png" alt="" width="22px" >}} **Manage Users** button in the **Topology** tab.
-2. Enter the email addresses of the users with which you want to share the simulation.
+2. Enter the email addresses of the users with whom you want to share the simulation.
 3. Select whether to give the users read-only access.
 4. Click **Add User**.
 5. Click **Close**.